lvHiei/CGPUImage-android/README.md

-2.GPUImageMosaicFilter the square.png deocode has a question, the picture has transport, decode the picture will the transport data will be 0xffffff, the effect is not correct
+2.GPUImageMosaicFilter the square.png deocode has a question, the picture has transport, decoding the picture the transport data will be 0xffffff, the effect is not correct